library(rnaturalearth)

 to other data frames.
 We need a tibble with the data that we can join to the sf

 object with the geographic units.
-Here, I generate some random data and join it by Fylkesnummer (Fylkesnavn column in fylke is complicated), and plot it by setting fill
+Here, I use data on 2021 phosphorous discharge in municipal wastewater from SSB and join it by Fylkesnummer, and plot it by setting fill

 in the aes